Why WWF Cares about Meat, Poultry, Dairy, and Seafood

 With this trend in mind, WWF is working to improve production by engaging companies, their supply chains, and producers directly.
 Moving global markets is a complex undertaking.
 Our strategy is to partner with the world’s largest food companies because they can help drive more sustainable production of meat and feed at scale.
 We help them identify risks and prioritize action, create more transparent supply chains and traceable products, engage suppliers and buyers to drive sector-wide progress, and monitor and verify that their efforts to improve production and sourcing are delivering the positive results our planet needs.

 All of our work is built on identifying critical issues and trends quickly, so we can address them more efficiently and at lower costs.

-Most of the land used to produce food is suitable for grazing but not for crop production.
-Moreover, livestock can be used to help maintain some of these lands, such as in the Northern Great Plains of the U.S. and Canada.
+Livestock grazing can be used to help maintain grasslands in landscapes that evolved with grazers, such as in the Northern Great Plains of the US and Canada.
 Through its Sustainable Ranching Initiative, WWF works with ranchers in this grassland ecosystem to identify and share better management practices that have a positive impact on soil, grass, water, and wildlife.
 We partner with diverse local, state, and national stakeholders to develop resilient communities in rural regions that depend on agriculture for their livelihoods by engaging producers on ecological and economic sustainability and identifying tools (such as long-term contracts) that help to increase their capacity to stay on the land and care for it, as they have done for generations.

 Through the Good Growth Partnership, WWF is working with the United Nations’ Environment and Development Programs, the International Finance Corporation, and Conservation International to help beef, soy, and palm oil companies implement their commitments to slow the loss of critical forest habitats.